List of The Guess Who members

-The Guess Who was a Canadian rock band, originating as the Guess Who? in 1966, and adopting the name The Guess Who in 1968.
+The Guess Who is a Canadian rock band, originating as the Guess Who? in 1966, and adopting the name The Guess Who in 1968.
 They were most successful from 1969 to 1975, under the leadership of singer/keyboardist Burton Cummings.
 During that period they released eleven studio albums, all of which reached the charts in Canada and the United States; their 1970 album American Woman reached no. 1 in Canada and no. 9 in the United States, and five other albums reached the top ten in Canada.
 They also achieved five number one singles in Canada and two in the United States.

 During the 1969-1975 era prior to the band's breakup, Cummings and drummer Garry Peterson were the only consistent members; they were joined by five guitarists and two bassists during those years.
 Cummings ended the band in 1975 and embarked on a solo career.
 In the following decades, Cummings and original guitarist Randy Bachman led several one-time reunion shows or short commemorative tours with various former members.

-Starting in the late 1970s, original bassist Jim Kale organized a separate band under the name of the Guess Who for nostalgia tours with a frequently changing cast of musicians, later including Garry Peterson.
-In 2024, Bachman and Cummings announced that they had gained control of the Guess Who name.
+In 1978, original bassist Jim Kale organized a separate version of the band without the consent of Bachman and Cummings.
+Kale's band featured a frequently changing cast of musicians, sometimes including Peterson, and these lineups frequently toured on the nostalgia circuit.
+In 2024, Bachman and Cummings announced that they had gained control of the band's name, and disallowed Peterson from continuing to tour under the name (Kale had by then retired).
 In June 2025, Bachman and Cummings announced they would perform as The Guess Who at several shows in 2026.

-This list article does not include musicians who filled in temporarily for official members or members of the unauthorized version of the band led by Kale and Peterson.
+This list article does not include musicians who filled in temporarily for official members or members of the version of the band led by Kale and Peterson.